-Jack Futterman(2)(3), Age 69
+Jack Futterman(3), Age 71

-Jack Futterman has been a director since December 1996.
+Jack Futterman has been a director since December 1996, and is the chairperson of our Corporate Governance and Nominating Committee.
 Mr. Futterman served as Chairman and Chief Executive Officer of Party City Stores, Inc. from June 1999 through December 1999.
-Mr. Futterman retired as Chairman and Chief Executive Officer of the Pathmark Supermarket chain in March 1996.
+Mr. Futterman retired as Chairman and Chief Executive Officer of the Pathmark supermarket chain in March 1996.
 He joined Pathmark in 1973 as Vice President of its drugstore and general merchandise divisions and occupied a number of positions before becoming Chairman and Chief Executive Officer.
 Mr. Futterman is a registered pharmacist and former Chairman of the National Association of Chain Drugstores.
-He is a director of Party City, Inc., as well as several not-for-profit organizations.